openmultiplayer/web/docs/scripting/functions/ForceClassSelection.md

 :::warning

-This function does not perform a state change to PLAYER_STATE_WASTED when combined with TogglePlayerSpectating (see example below), as is listed here.
+This function does not perform a state change to `PLAYER_STATE_WASTED` when combined with TogglePlayerSpectating (see example above), as is listed here.

 :::